1. Bucharest, Romania

 Art enthusiasts should make their way to Arcul de Triumf (The Arch of Triumph) and Calea Victoriei (Victory Way).
 Party lovers looking for the hipster experience should opt for Club Control on 4th Constantin Mille Street while those looking to mix with other internationals should head to Eden on Calea Victoriei Avenue.

 2. Baku, Azerbaijan

-Although thousands of years old, Azerbaijan’s capital has been rebranding itself as a mini version of Dubai in recent years, with five-star hotels popping up, designer stores, modern shopping malls and a skyline of futuristic architecture.
-Those looking for experience the nation’s rich history should head to Old Town Baku.
-The UNESCO World Heritage site is home to a number of traditional local businesses, you can find everything from butcheries to cafes to family owned restaurants.
+Although thousands of years old, Azerbaijan’s capital has been rebranding itself as a mini version of Dubai in recent years, with five-star hotels popping up, designer stores, modern shopping malls, and a skyline of futuristic architecture.
+Those looking to experience the nation’s rich history should head to Old Town Baku.
+The UNESCO World Heritage site is home to a number of traditional local businesses, you can find everything from butcheries to cafes to family-owned restaurants.

-Places of interest: If you’re travelling with family, you should head to the Baku Ferris Wheel, Maiden Tower and Fountain Square.
+Places of interest: If you’re traveling with family, you should head to the Baku Ferris Wheel, Maiden Tower, and Fountain Square.
 Music fans should head to ABC music shop on Fountain Square for a left-field selection of Western music, as well as Azeri and Russian vinyl.

 Flight time: 2hrs 30mins

 Split into two distinct sections, Paphos is perfect for those looking to immerse themselves in nature and history as well as those chasing a holiday with plenty of bars and retail therapy.
 The former can be done in Ktima, an old town located high in the mountains and inland.
 It is home to a number of colonial homes and several museums.

 Kato Paphos, on the other hand, is located on the seaside and is home to a number of souvenir shops, British gastropubs, and modern, low-rise apartments.